 Scientific Research Questions

-- What are the relevant short-term physical processes of the North Sea and Wadden Sea and how do they influence their biogeochemical and biological dynamics?
+- What are the relevant short-term physical processes of the North Sea, the Wadden Sea and adjacent river estuaries and how do they influence biogeochemical and biological dynamics?

-- What impact have long-term anthropogenic changes on natural processes, such as currents, waves, temperature, salinity, turbidity, ocean acidification, biological productivity or sediment transport?
+- What impact do long-term anthropogenic changes have on natural processes and quantities, such as currents, waves, temperature, salinity, turbidity, ocean acidification, biological productivity or sediment transport?

-- How large is the exchange of heat, fresh water, suspended matter, nutrients, and organic matter between the Wadden Sea and North Sea?
+- How large is the exchange of heat, fresh water, suspended matter, nutrients, and organic matter between the river systems, the Wadden Sea and North Sea?

 - What are the driving factors for algal blooms?

-- What are the effects of offshore wind farms on the physical dynamics, mixing, sediment transport, or biogeochemical processes of the North Sea?
+- What are the effects of offshore wind farms on the physical dynamics, stratification, sediment transport, biogeochemical and biological processes of the North Sea?